tsido/IDS-project/README.md

-# DATA11001-project
+# Mini project for Introduction to Data Science course

-Project for Intro to Data Science course
+Project for Intro to Data Science course at University of Helsinki.